About the Meningitis Vaccination

 Medical Directive Concerning Meningococcal Vaccination from Point Park University

 Please read the following directive from Point Park University's medical director at the University of Pittsburgh Medical Center regarding the meningococcal vaccine.

-After reviewing the data concerning the schedule for meningococcal vaccine, the Point Park University Medical Office believes that it is imperative to err on the side of caution by moving forward with the following criteria will be enforced for our enrollees:
+fter reviewing the CDC data regarding the schedule for meningococcal vaccine, the Point Park University Medical Office believes that it is imperative to err on the side of caution; therefore, the following criteria will be enforced for our enrollees:

-- All students should be vaccinated before they reside in student housing at Point Park University (preferably with the 5 year vaccine Menactra).
+- All students will be vaccinated prior to residing in student housing at Point Park University, preferably with Menactra.

-- Students should provide proof of vaccination to the Student Health Center.
-Documentation must include the date and type of vaccine (i.e. Menactra, 5 year or Menomune, 3 year).
+- Students need to provide proof of vaccination to the Student Health Center.
+Documentation must include the date and type of vaccine received (i.e. 5-year Menactra or 3-year Menomune).

-- If student is unable to determine type of vaccine, whether Menactra or Menomune, we are to assume they are protected with the 3 year meningococcal vaccine.
+- If the Student Health Center is unable to determine which type of vaccine the student has received, we will assume that such students have been protected with the 3-year meningococcal vaccine.